 It may surprise you, but sushi restaurants often have one or two veggie options.
 It does vary; at one place I had a meal entirely of kappamaki, which wasn’t the most exciting, but at least there was something!
 Most sushi places are worth looking at – these are just a few that I’ve tried:

-Sister branch of Genki Sushi, with an identical menu.
+Sister branch of Genki Sushi (which has now closed down), with an identical menu.
 It’s basically the same, but with slightly more seating so you might have a shorter wait.
 It’s also in Shibuya.